telerik/winforms-docs/installation-and-upgrades/api-analyzer.md

 ---
 title: Upgrade API Analyzer tool
-page_title: Upgrade API Analyzer tool | Telerik UI for for WinForms
+page_title: Upgrade API Analyzer tool | Telerik UI for WinForms
 description: This article show how you can use the  Upgrade API Analyzer tool in order to easily upgrade your application.
 slug: upgrade-api-analyzer
 tags: api, analyzer, upgrade